Return to Index

 A Possible Treatment

 One type of islet-cell transplant method follows a procedure called the Edmonton protocol.
 This includes transplanting cells immediately after removal from the donated pancreas after removing foreign proteins from the cells.
 Removing foreign proteins from the cells reduces the risk of transplant rejection.
 In most cases, islet cells from a second donor pancreas are needed for improved blood glucose control.
-Doctors infuse the cells into the patient's liver during a simple procedure, and the process carries less risk than an organ transplant.
+Doctors infuse the cells into the liver during a simple procedure, and the process carries less risk than an organ transplant.

 Does Transplant Work?